-A good way to contact, your academic advisor, UCF instructors and admin staff is to visit them during office hours (published at the door of their office) or to send them an email for making an appointment.
-If you are not sure who to contact for a particular question, please write to las.consultation@ucf.uni-freiburg.de rather than sending the same email to many different people.
+A good way to contact your academic advisor, UCF instructors and admin staff is to visit them during office hours (published at the door of their office) or to send them an email for making an appointment.
+If you are not sure who to contact for a particular question, please check the respective entry on the LAS Info Board on ILIAS and after that write to las.consultation@ucf.uni-freiburg.de rather than sending the same email to many different people.